 |

-- Vaccination Unknown to most rabbit owners there
+- Vaccination Unknown to most rabbit

-rabbits over 6 weeks of age, but not at the same time.
+be given to rabbits over 6 weeks of age, but not at the same time.

-- Neutering See "factsheets" page.
+- Neutering See "factsheets"

-- Diet a suitable diet is very important See
+- Diet a suitable diet is very important

-"Services" page
+See "Services" page

-- Companionship rabbits are very social creatures
+- Companionship rabbits are very social

-and like company.
+creatures and like company.
 Two rabbits will live together but the right combination is important.

 Littermates are the best to avoid fighting, single sexes will normally be fine but females can